tnt-graphics/wegwandern/wp-content/plugins/wp-media-folder/readme.txt

 Stop searching for an image through thousand of media, just navigate like you do on your desktop file manager.

 = Changelog =

+= 5.9.5 =
+ * Fix : Upload image error at the 'Add new media' page

+= 5.9.4 =
+ * Add : Remote video: support for Kaltura videos
+ * Add : Folder selection when no folder tree
+ * Add : Set the default icon folder color on the color picker

+= 5.9.3 =
+ * Fix : The Screen Options dropdown menu on the admin screen is not working

+= 5.9.2 =
+ * Fix : Error when saving post with some post type

+= 5.9.1 =
+ * Fix : Error with some custom post type.

+= 5.9.0 =
+ * Add : Possibility to organize posts with folders (activated by default)
+ * Add : Possibility to organize pages with folders (not enabled by default)
+ * Add : Possibility to organize custom post with folders (not enabled by default)

+= 5.8.9 =
+ * Fix : Drop and drag issue on Chrome browser (v127)

+= 5.8.8 =
+ * Fix : WPMF gallery widget issue in Divi theme

+= 5.8.7 =
+ * Fix : Error in the block editor

+= 5.8.6 =
+ * Fix : Update library for pdf.js
+ * Fix : WPMF gallery widget in Elementor

+= 5.8.5 =
+ * Add : Support AVIF images

 = 5.8.4 =
  * Add : Support align full option for the WP Media Folder gallery Gutenberg block